dqian3/autobahn-artifact/README.md

 5. Choose Automatic for the Subnet creation mode.

-6. In the Firewall rules section, select zero or more predefined firewall rules.
+6. In the Firewall rules section, select the "default-allow-internal", "default-allow-ssh", "default-allow-rdp", "default-allow-icmp".
 The rules address common use cases for connectivity to instances.

-Whether or not you select pre-defined rules, you can create your own firewall rules after you create the network.

-Each predefined rule name starts with the name of the VPC network that you are creating, NETWORK.
-In the IPv4 firewall rules tab, the predefined ingress firewall rule named NETWORK-allow-custom is editable.
-By default it specifies the source range 10.128.0.0/9, which contains current and future IPv4 ranges for subnets in an auto mode network.
-The right side of the row that contains the rule, click Edit to select subnets, add additional IPv4 ranges, and specify protocols and ports.

-7. Choose the Dynamic routing mode for the VPC network.
+7. Select regional for the Dynamic routing mode for the VPC network.

 8. Click Create.